 - Postnatal depression (PND).
 This occurs in about 1 in 10 mothers.
 It usually develops within the first four weeks after childbirth.
 However, it can start several months following childbirth.
 Symptoms, including low mood, last for much longer than with baby blues.
 Treatment is advised.
 Most of this leaflet is about this common form of depression.

 - Postnatal (puerperal) psychosis.
 This is an uncommon but severe form of mental illness.
-It may involve a low mood, but there are a number of other features.
-It develops in about 1 in 1,000 mothers.
-It is discussed briefly at the end of this leaflet.
+It may involve a low mood but there are a number of other features.
+Read more about the condition called postpartum psychosis.

 The baby's father may also develop depression in the weeks after a baby is born.